-The best days are days when fish will eat anything but as ice fishermen, we know that is unlikely.
+The best days are days when fish will eat anything but as ice fishermen, we know spoon feeding fish is unlikely.
 Choosing a bait that does not coincide with fish behavior can lead to inefficiency and greatly decrease angling success.
 While fish behaviors are out of our control, we can control educated bait choices and potentially increase how many fish we ice.

-When it comes to rod/reels and line, spoons can be fished to your strength and confidence.
+When it comes to rods/reels and lines, spoons can be fished to your strength and confidence.
 Matching your rod weight/action to spoon weight will allow for proper presentation.
-For example, it may be difficult to fish a 1/16th Northland Tackle Forage Minnow Spoon in a very subtle way with a long, medium action rod and detect bites.
+For example, it may be difficult to fish a 1/16th Northland Tackle Forage Minnow Spoon in a very subtle way with a long, medium-action rod and detect bites.
 Spoons can be effectively fished on everything from braid to monofilament.
 Tying smaller spoons directly to fluorocarbon and mono is best whereas with braid a leader will allow for a more natural fall and action.
 A small snap is often used allowing for easy change in size and color when spoons 1/8 oz or larger are being fished.

 Subtle to aggressive, spoons can produce almost any preferred action.
 Like the smallest horizontal jigs, spoons can be jigged to barely move attached spikes and with the next aggressive stroke can cover 1-2 feet.
 Achieving this without changing spoons simply makes them a bait that can counter any fish behavior or attitude.